-It’s a wonderful time to take a Bastrop Texas glamping adventure.
+It’s a beautiful time to take a Bastrop Texas glamping adventure.

 Visit Bastrop and The Reserve at Greenleaf hosted Adeina’s stay, meals, and excursions.
 All opinions are her very own.

 The iconic Old Iron Bridge, its charming downtown streets, outdoor adventures, and its eclectic food scene make this town a perfect getaway for families, couples, girlfriends – well, anyone, and Texas hospitality at its finest.

 I didn’t bring the pups on this trip but learned that Bastrop is pet-friendly.

 The Reserve at Greenleaf has four beautiful luxury yurts.
 When we first arrived, we met the owners and toured the grounds.
 The yurts have a large pavilion, separate bathrooms, a hot tub, and a large firepit.

 It was my first experience staying in a yurt, and I was pleasantly surprised by the luxury amenities and accommodations.
 The king-size bed was plush and very comfortable.
 There was a coffee bar – which I loved.
 And that bathroom was beautiful – large towels and a rain-flow shower head made this the perfect bathroom.

 Adventures At The Reserve At Greenleaf